redhat-cop/containers-quickstarts/s2i-datapower/README.md

 ## Create a Project

-This is the project win which we will run the below commands, you can use a different project.
+This is the project in which we will run the below commands, you can use a different project.

 ```
 oc new-project datapower